 It’s not customer service they're doing, it’s claims management

-Your housebuilder will generally owe you contractual and/or statutory obligations in relation to the design and construction of your new home.
+Your housebuilder will generally owe you contractual and statutory duties in relation to the design and construction of your new home.

-If they breach those obligations, the normal position in law is that you would be entitled to sue them for damages.
-In simple terms, ‘damages’ means the amount of money you would need to put you in the position you would have been had the relevant obligation been performed.
+If they breach those obligations, the normal position in law would be for you to sue them for damages.
+In simple terms, ‘damages’ means the amount of money needed to put you in the position you would have been in had the relevant obligation been performed.
 For construction defects, that usually means cost of repair plus incidental costs such as alternative accommodation.